camunda/camunda-docs/docs/components/concepts/messages.md

 ## Message correlation overview

-By combining the principles of message correlation, message uniqueness, and message buffering, very different behaviors can be achieved:
+By combining the principles of message correlation, message uniqueness, and message buffering, very different behaviors can be achieved.
+Please note that a message name is mandatory, so it is omitted from the table.

 | Correlation key | Message Id | Time to live | Receiver type      | Behavior                                                                                                                                                                 |
 | --------------- | ---------- | ------------ | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |